whitelunarium/pages_fork/README.md

 # Introduction

-Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
+Open Coding Society `Pages` is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.

-GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.
+This GitHub Pages repository can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.

 ## Student Requirements